ssliwinski07/Flutter-SWAPI/README.md

    - run `run_build_noFVM.bat` (on Windows) or `run_build_noFVM.sh` (on Linux/Mac) -> that will run pub get in all modules to get needed dependencies
    - select device and then Run from toolbar -> start debugging/run without debugging

+   TO DO:

+   - Separate UI module from core module